jperezish/page_barfer/README.md

-# Page Barfer
+# What is Page Barfer?

-**Gross!** _Indeed._

-Do you have a ton of text files you want to generate?
-Awesome.
-Use page barfer to barf out all that stuff.

->As a person who has a product catalog, I want to generate markdown partials with front matter for each one so I can use Jekyll to build out a static site.

-Just modify Jekyll and do it there!
-Well you could couple this to Jekyll but that's not as fun as having a separate gem!
-Woot woot!
+Page Barfer is an import/export gem that takes a list of items and related attributes and creates an HTML page for each item.

+The first release will:

+* Assist folks creating [Jekyll static sites](http://jekyllrb.com/) that need a bunch of pages created from something structurally similar to a product catalog
+* Import from json and xml files
+* Sit in a Jekyll project folder without destroying anything Jekyll does

+## Usage Scenario

+Susan has a client that wants a website to display their product catalog.
+Susan is going to use Jekyll to build out her client's site.
+She wants to use Jekyll's layouts but doesn't want the content to be treated as blog content.
+Susan will also use [lunr.js](https://github.com/slashdotdash/jekyll-lunr-js-search) to provide search capabilities for her client's products.
+After some initial setup, the Page Barfer spits out what Susan needs:

+A product page for each product, with all of her attributes placed in her layout, along with index pages for each category.